NVentimiglia/Unity3d-Async-Task/README.md

 // Assume running from a coroutine

-//Pass in an action, function, method or coroutine var task = Task.Run(() =>
+//Turn an action into a waitable background task var task = Task.Run(() =>
 {
 	//Debug.Log does not work in
 	Debug.Log("Sleeping...");
 	Task.Delay(2000);
 	Debug.Log("Slept");